kavia-common/minimal-chatbot-interface-149412-149422/README.md

   npm install
   npm run dev

-Ensure the backend is available at `VITE_BACKEND_URL` and has CORS enabled for the frontend origin.
+If not using the dev proxy, ensure the backend is available at `VITE_BACKEND_URL` and has CORS enabled for the frontend origin.